Arch Dental

 Plaque is a soft, sticky layer that builds up on your teeth after eating or drinking.
 It’s made up of food particles, saliva, and bacteria that naturally live in your mouth.

 When you eat foods rich in sugar or carbohydrates, these bacteria feed on them and produce acids.
 Over time, these acids can weaken your enamel, leading to cavities, gum inflammation, and tartar buildup if not removed properly.
+According to the American Dental Association, plaque is the leading cause of the two most common dental diseases: tooth decay and gum disease.

 How Plaque Develops

+You eat or drink sugary or starchy foods.
+Bacteria in your mouth feed on those sugars, releasing acid.
+These acids mix with saliva and food debris.
+The mixture sticks to your teeth as plaque.
 When plaque isn’t cleaned regularly, it hardens into tartar (calculus) — a tough, yellowish deposit that only a dentist can remove.

 Why Is It Important to Remove Plaque from Teeth?